ncsa/bro-doctor/README.md

 Each connection should only be logged once.
 If a connection is logged multiple times, especially once per worker, load balancing is not working properly.

+## check_connection_distribution
+Checks if connections are unevenly distributed across workers

+Usually, connections should be distributed evenly across workers.
+If connections are unevenly distributed, load balancing might be not working properly.

 ## check_local_connections
 Checks what percentage of recent tcp connections are remote to remote.